avinashvaidya09/multi_agent_system_demo/README.md

 | **Production Ready**       | ✅ Scales well with Uvicorn & Gunicorn | ✅ Stable but synchronous                  |

-## Formatting & Linting
+## Formatting & Linting VS code plugins
 - **Black** is used for auto-formatting.
 - **Pylint** is configured for linting.
-- Run autoformatting manually using: